How Much Does It Cost to Train Kung Fu in China? (2026 Price Breakdown)

 Tuition is the big number, but four smaller costs sit around it:

-• School insurance (on arrival, in RMB): around Β₯215 (~$30) for a month, up to Β₯1,000 (~$140) for a year.
+• School insurance (on arrival, in RMB): around ¥215 (~$30) for a month, up to ¥1,000 (~$140) for a year.

-You'll also need a Chinese visa β€” we provide the official acceptance letter your application needs, and fees vary by nationality.
+You'll also need a Chinese visa.
+We provide the official acceptance letter your application needs, and fees vary by nationality.

 Two real all-in examples

-One month Β· Shaolin Tagou Β· from Europe
+One month · Shaolin Tagou · from Europe

-Flights (~Β£550) + application fee ($100) + one month tuition ($1,150, all-inclusive) + insurance (~$30) + spending money (~$150).
-Everything β€” where you sleep, what you eat, and 5–6 days a week of full-time training β€” is inside that number.
+Flights (~$700) + application fee ($100) + one month tuition ($1,150, all-inclusive) + insurance (~$30) + spending money (~$150).
+Everything (where you sleep, what you eat, and 5 to 6 days a week of full-time training) is inside that number.

-Three months Β· Shaolin Tagou Β· from Europe
+Three months · Shaolin Tagou · from Europe

-The same flights and fees, but tuition drops to $3,450 for the full three months.
-Per week, this is where training in China becomes remarkably cheap β€” and three months is where the real physical transformation happens.
+The same flights (~$700) and application fee ($100), but tuition is $3,450 for the full three months, with insurance around $90 and roughly $450 of spending money across the stay.
+Per week, this is where training in China becomes remarkably cheap, and three months is where the real physical transformation happens.

 How paying actually works

-1. Choose your school and fill in the registration form on Shaolin Worldwide β€” about ten minutes.
+1. Choose your school and fill in the registration form on Shaolin Worldwide, about ten minutes.

 3. Once approved, pay a 20% deposit to lock in your start date.